The message to Laodicea: God’s rebuke and counsel

 As we see in the study: ‘The end time’ God has His faithful people in the end time.
 However, amongst those who profess faith are some who are false professors because they have not forsaken the world and are backslidden.

 God's love for mankind is so powerful that He urges such to repent and return to the pure truth of Scripture.
-In Revelation chapter 3 the message to the Laodicean church addresses the problem.
-It contains God’s rebuke, and also His counsel, His solution for the Laodicean condition.
+In Revelation chapter 3 the message to the Laodicean church addresses the problem in these last days of Earth's history.
+It contains God’s rebuke, and also His counsel, which is His solution for the Laodicean condition.

 2. The setting

-The message to Laodicea is the last of seven messages to the seven churches in Asia contained in Revelation 1:10-3:22.
-The message to each of the seven churches can be related, in chronological order, to the conditions that prevailed in specific periods in the history of the church since the Cross.
+The message to Laodicea is the last of seven messages to the seven churches in Asia which are contained in Revelation 1:10 to 3:22.
+As Revelation is a prophetic book, the message to each of the seven churches can be related, in chronological order, to the conditions that prevailed in specific periods in the history of the Christian Church since the Cross.

 In the 1st Century Laodicea was a prosperous commercial city specializing in money transfers and banking, and in the trade of black wool.
 Rome granted Laodicea the status of a free city.
 Laodicea had a famous medical school where a specialist eye ointment was produced.
 Laodicea was thus a very wealthy city.